 Former state legislator Fran Pavley, who authored the law birthing cap and trade, said its intent was to was to create a “multi-benefit approach….As we reduce greenhouse gas emissions, we would also be able to reduce criteria air pollutants which have the localized direct health impacts.”

-Pollution control in many impacted neighborhoods has been regulated by local air boards, who can adopt robust policies, or not, in response to local needs.
+Pollution control in many affected neighborhoods has been regulated by local air boards, which can adopt robust policies, or not, in response to local needs.
 Cap and trade was not meant to replace efforts by state or local air boards to reduce air pollution, Pavley said, but it envisioned the program would bring cleaner air to the low-income neighborhoods located near regulated facilities.

 Still there’s no guarantee—even when industries comply with the emissions cap—that the air quality in their proximity will improve.
 That’s because the system allows companies options: retrofit aging facilities to reduce emissions, purchase permits from the state auction, or buy a certain number of offsets from carbon-reducing projects in California or elsewhere.
 With more than 75 percent of the program’s offsets paying for out-of-state projects, emissions at some individual facilities here remain unchanged.